RETAIL MASTER DATA MANAGEMENT

 The client wanted to implement a Master Data Management solution across multiple enterprise systems for standardizing, harmonizing, and stabilizing the global Master Data elements.

 The client had previously implemented a large number of business systems, each needed to individually access the most recent and accurate version of the enterprise-wide master data.
-This resulted in diferent and often inaccurate values for the same copies of master data, which adversely impacted the efficiency of business processes, data reporting, and related analytics.
+This resulted in different and often inaccurate values for the same copies of master data, which adversely impacted the efficiency of business processes, data reporting, and related analytics.

 As a part of the Information Management Program, the client implemented a strategic initiative to address the management and chartering of four key master data elements: item, vendor, store, and warehouse.
 Inaccuracies included: